yogeshsalunke15/vscode-line-navigator/README.md

    * Go to package.json and add commmand and keybinding of your choice inside **contributes** object.See below example

      ![1731095357973](image/README/1731095357973.png)
 4. Now its time to run the extension project to see any potential error.
-Run the project with command `npm run complie` and you should see the below output.
+Run the project with command `npm run compile` and you should see the below output.

    ![1731095208484](image/README/1731095208484.png)
 5. we have add the new command successfully,  now its time to test it.
 Please follow below steps to test newly added command